jbrussell/ASWMS-Q/README.md

 The primary add-ons in this package are the ability to solve explicitly for **attenuation** and a new method for solving for **azimuthal anisotropy**.

 It is recommended that the waveform download step is performed using this python package: [https://github.com/jbrussell/fetch_EVENTS](https://github.com/jbrussell/fetch_EVENTS) and data are loaded externally via **a1_a_sac2eventmat.m**.
 While ASWMS has a built in data download and preprocessing script, it does not pull the moment tensor information.
-We have implemented some new quality control efforts, which now requires information about earthquake magnitude (and in some cases focal mechanism).
+We have implemented some new quality control efforts, which now require information about earthquake magnitude (and in some cases, focal mechanism).
 Most of the scripts should run with the old data download step, but your mileage may vary.

 ### Attenuation